abdulahi-banji/abdulahi-banjiceamls26.github.io/pages/about-me.md

   image: assets/images/image.png
   linkedin: https://www.linkedin.com/in/abdulahi-oyebanji/
   bio: |
     Hi!
-I'm Clyde, a Computer Science student in the CEAMLS SAIRI Summer Research program.
+I'm Abdulahi Oyebanji, a Computer Science student in the CEAMLS SAIRI Summer Research program.

-    My research interests sit at the intersection of human-computer interaction and applied machine learning.
+    My research interests sits at the intersection of human-computer interaction and applied machine learning.
 I'm especially curious about how everyday tools can be made more accessible and adaptive through smart software.